xkyleann/xkyleann/README.md

 ### Hi there (=^ ◡ ^=)👋
   I am Edibe Tutku from Poland/Krakow.
 I am senior at AGH Science and Technology University with a passion of coding.
 I have worked seasonal as a Software Developer and Data Scientist.
 Currently, I am interested in opportunities to learn more about software development, implant microchip technology and specifically Data Science.
 I also enjoy, UX-UI and graphic design/digital art in general.
 Outside of work, my interests include mathematics, physics and currently working on project(s) related to both subject.
-You can usually find me cycling or coding in my spare time.

 ## Skills and Experience
 * 📱 SQL, PostgreSQL
 * 💻 Pyhton, Java, HTML, CSS
-* 🌱 I’m currently learning **Java, SQL, Computer Networks, Prolog**
+* 🌱 I’m currently learning **Java, SQL, Microprocessors, Prolog**
-* 💬 Ask me about **SQL**, **Class Diagrams**, **UML**, **HTML, CSS ,JSON**, **Neo4J**
+* 💬 Ask me about **SQL**, **Class Diagrams**, **UML**, **HTML, CSS ,JSON**, **Neo4J**, **Pyhton**
 * 📫 How to reach me **tutkuedibegayda@gmail.com**

 <h3 align="left">Connect with me:</h3>